Michigan Porch

 You can paddle the Shiawassee River right through downtown Linden

 The same river that turned the grindstones at Linden’s old mill is a marked canoe route now.
-The Shiawassee River Heritage Water Trail is a long, low-key paddling corridor that threads across mid-Michigan, and one of its sections runs straight through Genesee County — past Holly, through Fenton, and right by the mill pond in downtown Linden before heading on toward Byron.
+The Shiawassee River Heritage Water Trail is a long, low-key paddling corridor that threads across mid-Michigan.
+One of its sections runs straight through Genesee County.
+It goes past Holly, through Fenton, and right by the mill pond in downtown Linden.
+Then it heads on toward Byron.

 This is a friendly river to learn on.
-It’s a warm-water stream with a fairly slow current, the kind of water where a beginner can put in a kayak, drift, and not feel like they’re fighting anything.
-The trail is mapped in sections so you can bite off as much as you want — a short afternoon float between two parks, or a longer haul if you’re set up to shuttle a car downstream.
+It’s a warm-water stream with a fairly slow current.
+A beginner can put in a kayak, drift, and not feel like they’re fighting anything.
+The trail is mapped in sections, so you can bite off as much as you want.
+Take a short afternoon float between two parks.
+Or make a longer haul if you’re set up to shuttle a car downstream.

 What makes paddling it different from hiking a trail is what you pass at water level.
-You slide under road bridges most drivers cross without a glance, behind the backyards and old industrial sites of towns built on this river two centuries ago, through stretches of marsh where you’re more likely to startle a heron than meet another person.
-The Shiawassee was a working river first — mills, dams, mill ponds, the cement and foundry trades that grew up along it — and the water trail follows that history without making a lecture of it.
+You slide under road bridges most drivers cross without a glance.
+You drift behind the backyards and old industrial sites of towns built on this river two centuries ago.
+You pass through stretches of marsh, where you’re more likely to startle a heron than meet another person.
+The Shiawassee was a working river first.
+Think mills, dams, mill ponds, and the cement and foundry trades that grew up along it.
+The water trail follows that history without making a lecture of it.

-The Linden mill pond, sitting right behind the 1850s gristmill, is one of the easy places to get on or off.
-Bring a paddle and a little patience for the slow current, and the river that built the town will carry you through the middle of it.
+The Linden mill pond sits right behind the 1850s gristmill.
+It’s one of the easy places to get on or off.
+Bring a paddle and a little patience for the slow current.
+The river that built the town will carry you through the middle of it.

 Sources